 Associate Librarian (Public Services, Special Collections, Music & Art), Queen’s University

-Lucinda studied piano privately for 12 years (Royal Conservatory of Toronto), played violoncello, and sang in choirs (Hart House Chorus, Ottawa Choral Society) and musical theatre productions.
-For over 20 years, she was active as an arts administrator, serving in various capacities on the boards of the Ottawa Choral Society (1982-1984), Council for the Arts in Ottawa (1985-1988), Pro Arte Singers of Kingston (1990-1997), and the Cantabile Choirs of Kingston (1998-2004, Chair from 2001-2004).
-She was President of the Canadian Association of Music Libraries, Archives and Documentation Centres (CAML) from 2005-2007 and is current Past-President.
+Lucinda studied piano, violoncello, and voice, and performed in musical theatre productions.
+For over 20 years, she was active as an arts administrator, serving in various capacities on the boards of the Ottawa Choral Society, Council for the Arts in Ottawa, Pro Arte Singers of Kingston, and the Cantabile Choirs of Kingston.
+She is a past President and current member of the Canadian Association of Music Libraries, Archives and Documentation Centres (CAML).